 Today, many people are seeking a gentler approach to after-death care.
 The growing desire to protect the environment and reduce greenhouse gases has led many to question the procedures used in conventional burials and cremation and to seek a less wasteful and more environmentally friendly approach to burying the dead.
 For some, natural burial is more attractive simply because it is less costly than conventional burial.

-Prudence Memorial Park, LLC will be pursuing natural burial ground certification.
+Prudence Memorial Park, LLC is a Green Burial Council certified natural burial ground.
 Natural burial grounds or cemeteries achieve Green Burial Council certification by prohibiting the use of vaults (partial, inverted or otherwise), vault lids, concrete boxes, slabs or partitioned liners, and by prohibiting the burial of decedents embalmed with toxic chemicals, as well as by banning burial containers not made from natural/plant derived materials.
 Natural burial grounds must also develop an Integrated Pest Management (IPM) strategy for the removal of non-native vegetation and be designed, operated and maintained to produce a naturalistic appearance, based on use of plants and materials native to the region.

 The practice of natural burial returns the body to the ground in its natural state.
 As a result, this approach avoids using embalming fluid, metals and synthetic fabrics, all of which contaminate the natural environment.
 In addition, natural burial honors the dead by avoiding the invasive procedures used in conventional funeral practices.